geaz/tableDisco/README.md

 ![TableDisco - 2](https://raw.githubusercontent.com/geaz/tableDisco/master/images/2.jpg)

 A piece of the stripboard (5x7 holes - in the picture below it is 5x9 for display pusposes - a 5x7 hole piece is sufficient for the build), the resistor and the capacitor are needed for the next step.
 Please use the next two pictures as a reference how to solder the stripboard.
-I recommend to solder the resistor first, then the wires and as a last step the capacitor.
+I recommend to solder the resistor first, then the wires and as a last step the capacitor (keep the polarity of the capacitor in mind).

 ![TableDisco - VeroBoard](https://raw.githubusercontent.com/geaz/tableDisco/master/images/VeroBoard.png)